-The WHO/UNICEF Joint Monitoring Programme defines an 'improved sanitation facility' as flush toilets and pit latrines with a floor slab.3
+The WHO/UNICEF Joint Monitoring Programme defines an 'improved sanitation facility' as flush toilets and pit latrines with a floor slab.

-The map presented in Figure 4.4 presents the percentage of households with improved sanitation facilities by district.
-Its shows that Kayonza district has 72% of households with access to improved sanitation facilities, which is slightly below the national average (74.4%).
+The map presented in Figure 4.4 presents the percentage of household with improved sanitation facilities by district.
+It shows that majority of households (76%) in Muhanga district have access to improved sanitation facilities.
+This percentage is slightly higher than the national average (74.5%).

 The EDPRS target on sanitation is to have nationally 65% of the total population with hygienic sanitation by 2012.
-It is clear that Kayonza district has achieved and surpassed this target by about seven percentage points.
+It is clear that Muhanga district has achieved and even surpassed this target by 11 percentage points.